[Commander] Talius was stunned.

-His body twisted in mid-air as 3 arrows tried to wedge themselves in his thorax and abdominal area.
-The 3 arrows missed and one of them wedged itself in a human warrior fighting to the side.
+His body twisted in mid-air as three arrows tried to find their way into his shoulder and abdomen.
+They all missed, with one of them wedging itself in a human warrior fighting to the side.

 “It’s a demon!
 Kill it!”

-A horned soldier tried to jab him with a spear, only to have him step lightly on the shaft and direct his other leg into the face of the would-be attacker.
+A horned soldier tried to jab him with a spear.
+Ethan’s response was to step onto the shaft and direct his other leg into the face of his would-be attacker.
 A resounding crack was heard.

 “No!
 No!
 You idiots, stop trying to kill him!
 The [General] wants him alive!”
 One of the burly horned people bellowed.

-Not that they had much chance of intercepting him.
+Their chance at intercepting him was slim, however.
 He kept retreating along the lines of the human army.
 Bewildered looks followed him everywhere he went.

 He suddenly landed in an empty circular space, surrounded by human warriors from every direction.

-Apparently the AI had judged him exhausted – which he truly was – and had decided that this was a safe spot to let him recuperate.
+Apparently the AI had judged him exhausted – rightly so – and had decided that this was a safe spot to let him recuperate.
 He could see in his HUD – an overlay that came up in his vision whenever important things were happening – that it had analyzed the situation and judged their reaction as well.

 “Who the hell are you?”
-A towering human asked him.
+A towering human questioned.

 “Do not lie, scum.
 Are you a Polarii spy?”

 “No, I'm just lost.
 I swear it.”
-He was really much too out of breath for this conversation.
+Ethan was really too out of breath for this conversation.